sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gcc-c++</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : C++ support for GCC
+Short desc    : C++ support for GCC
 URL          : http://gcc.gnu.org
-Лицензия     : GPLv3+ and GPLv3+ with exceptions and GPLv2+ with exceptions and LGPLv2+ and BSD
+License      : GPLv3+ and GPLv3+ with exceptions and GPLv2+ with exceptions and LGPLv2+ and BSD
-Описание     : This package adds C++ support to the GNU Compiler Collection.
+Descript     : This package adds C++ support to the GNU Compiler Collection.
              : It includes support for most of the current C++ specification,
              : including templates and exception handling.
 ```